Modular Timber Frames: How to Add Bays and Expand Over Time

 Raising additions

 Second phase means another delivery, another crane day, and temporary weather protection for the junction.
-We can raise within New England when scheduling allows; coordinate both lifts with the same rigger if possible for consistency.
+We can raise within New England; coordinate both raising days with the same rigger if possible for consistency.

 Layout examples (hypothetical)